 Although one of the youngest and most successful developers of high-rise residential and condo-hotel properties in the US, Dezer’s creations are not without competition.
 Other luxury automakers have also taken advantage of the last decade’s real estate boom and launched additional automotive-themed residences.

-Aston Martin Residences Miami was recently completed in 2022, offering 391 condominium units in its 66-story tower.
+Aston Martin Residences Miami is scheduled for completion at the end of this year, offering 391 condominium units in its 66-story tower.
 Part of a carefully curated collection of luxury projects and experiences within the brand’s “Art of Living by Aston Martin” portfolio, the lavish residential building is aimed at furthering the manufacturer’s mission of “taking customers beyond sports cars to express the company’s design and cultural ethos into other products and experiences.”
 Built on one of the last parcels of developable land along Miami’s downtown waterfront, the luxurious development includes seven penthouses and one ultra-posh triplex penthouse, with all units offering private pools and large open terraces.
 Key Aston Martin design aesthetics abound and include signature carbon fiber reception desks and doors featuring bespoke artisan Aston Martin handles, number plinths, and kestrel tan leather door straps.

 The now-canceled Tonino Lamborghini Residences Dubai is yet another example of the increasingly popular automotive/real estate synergy.
 The 4.6 million square-foot real estate development of nearly 8,000 sumptuous apartments bearing the Lamborghini name was perhaps the most extravagant and extreme example of a luxury branded residential project to date.
 Although the project was scrapped in search of a better opportunity to enter the Dubai market, Lamborghini is already in talks with several other developers to launch similar projects in Brazil, Pakistan, and Vietnam.